-Victimizations and incidents are classified based upon detailed characteristics of the event provided by the respondent.
+Victimizations and incidents are classified based on detailed characteristics of the event provided by the respondent.
 Neither victims nor interviewers classify crimes at the time of interview.
-During data processing, a computer program classifies each event into one type of crime, based upon the entries on a number of items on the survey questionnaire.
+During data processing, a computer program classifies each event into one type of crime, based on the entries on a number of items on the survey questionnaire.
 This ensures that similar events will be classified using a standard procedure.
 The glossary definition for each crime indicates the major characteristics required to be so classified.
-If an event can be classified as more than one type of crime, a hierarchy is used which classifies the crime according to the most serious event that occurred.
-The hierarchy is: rape, sexual assault, robbery, assault, burglary, motor vehicle theft, theft.
+If an event can be classified as more than one type of crime, a hierarchy is used that classifies the crime according to the most serious event that occurred.
+The hierarchy is rape, sexual assault, robbery, assault, burglary, motor vehicle theft, and theft.

 A scientific laboratory (with at least one full-time natural scientist) that examines physical evidence in criminal matters, and provides reports and opinion testimony with respect to such physical evidence in courts of law.

 Criminal History Record Information (CHRI) or Criminal History Record Information System